jotavare/guides-and-manuals/guides-and-manuals/gdb/README.md

 | 🟢 | `CTRL` + `F`         | Move right in the command text.                          |
 | 🔵 | `ESC` + `CTRL` + `J` | Switch to vi edit mode from emacs edit mode.             |

+  mands to single keys.
+Type C-x s to switch into this mode, where the following key bindings are used: c continue d down f finish n next q exit the SingleKey mode. r run s step u up v info locals w where

 </td></tr>
 </table>
 </div>